ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-using-cloudcasa/guide.en-gb.md

 The kubectl tool must be installed and configured.
 You will need cluster administrative access to install the CloudCasa agent on your cluster.
 While registering your cluster in the user interface (UI), each cluster will be given a unique YAML file to be applied to your cluster.
-Network access from your cluster outgoing to the CloudCasa service (agent.cloudcasa.io) on port 443.
+You have to allow network access from your cluster outgoing to the CloudCasa service (agent.cloudcasa.io) on port 443 (this port is open by default).

 ## Instructions